digital-asset/daml/docs/source/deploy/ledger-topologies.rst

 #. trust for privacy through TEEs that restrict data access by hardware means.

-The remainder of the section discuses these solutions and their implementations in the different DAML ledgers.
+The remainder of the section discusses these solutions and their implementations in the different DAML ledgers.
 The last problem, interoperability, is inherent when the two deployments are operated by different trust domains: by definition, a topology in which no single trust domain would hold the entire ledger is not a global state topology.

 .. _scaling-daml-ledgers: